 Jehovah’s Witness Impact on Basketball Career

 Other ex-NBA players, like Dewayne Dedmon, have also been linked to the Jehovah’s Witness faith.
 Dedmon, a 7-foot center, played for the Miami Heat.
-His allegiance to his religion may not have been as widely publicized, but it is still an important aspect of his life and career.
+His allegiance to his religion may not have been as widely publicized, but it is still an essential aspect of his life and career.

 Danny Granger, a small forward who played for the Indiana Pacers, is another example of a player connected to the Jehovah’s Witness faith.
 As a member of the Pacers, Granger earned the title of Most Improved Player in the 2008-2009 season.
-Granger’s dedication to his faith was, and still is, an essential part of his personal identity, touching every aspect of his life, including his basketball career.
+Granger’s dedication to his faith was, and still is, an essential part of his identity, touching every aspect of his life, including his basketball career.

 My Personal Opinion